The Cartographer's Daughter · Chapter 65

 That was how institutions changed when reality cornered them.
 They sulked.
 Then they wrote.

-He turned the abstract over and wrote a note for his own file:
+He turned the abstract over and wrote:

 The route now distinguishes release, receipt, hold, return, and onward requirement.
 This is no longer disguised shelter.
 It is administrative passage conducted through labor surfaces.